Lightning-AI/pytorch-lightning/docs/source-app/workflows/build_command_line_interface/cli_client.rst

     WARNING: Lightning Command Line Interface is an experimental feature and unannounced changes are likely.
     The notebook my_notebook was created.

-And run a second Notebook by changing its name:
+And run a second notebook.

 .. code-block:: python